Skip to main content

 • If you plan to use Slack notifications, you have access to a Slack workspace and a configured Slack webhook URL.

-Select a delivery method to set up notifications:
+Select a delivery method to set up completion alerts:

 When you select Email as the delivery method for a pipeline notification, alerts are sent to the email address associated with your account.No additional setup is required.
 Once you select Email, alerts are delivered automatically when your chosen trigger conditions are met.